List of The Neverending Story characters: Pyornkrachzark the Rock-Biter

 Pyornkrachzark (German: Pjörnrachzarck) is a Rockbiter (German: Felsenbeißer, also spelled Felsenbeisser), a large creature made of stone.
 The Rockbiter species are named due to their diet of rocks and earth-based materials.
 The Rockbiter seen in the film particularly has a liking for limestone.
 In the novel and the first film, the Rockbiter appears early among the messengers sent to see the Childlike Empress at the Ivory Tower during the Nothing crisis.
 In the first film, he ultimately reappears, encountered by Atreyu.
 He has lost faith in himself after failing to save his travelling companions from the Nothing, and advises Atreyu to flee.
 Near the end of the film, he and his two traveling companions wave at Bastian as he flies by on Falkor.

 In the second and third films, Rockbiter's wife appears in the third film and his son appears in the second and third.
 Rockbiter Junior is the same size as a human and is rather gluttonous and playful.
-He is sent to Earth during a wish overload caused by Bastian, Falkor, Bark Troll, Engywook, and Urgl; whereupon he is saved from falling to his death by Falkor and they are reunited with Bastian.
+He is sent to Earth during a wish overload caused by Bastian, Falkor, Bark Troll, Engywook, and Urgl.
+He is later saved from falling to his death by Falkor and they are reunited with Bastian.
 Rockbiter and his wife nearly split due to the absence of their son and the further effects of the Nasties, who are in possession of the book and Auryn, but the family is reunited at the end of the film.
 Rockbiter also sings a rather corrupt version of Born To Be Wild by Steppenwolf.
 In the cartoon series, Mr. and Mrs. Rockbiter are voiced by Harvey Atkin and Jayne Eastwood while Rockbiter Junior is voiced by Lisa Yamanaka.

 Gluckuk

 Gluckuk (German: Ückück) is a Tiny Man (Winzling) riding a racing snail (Rennschnecke).
 He was sent by his race to see the Childlike Empress at the Ivory Tower during the Nothing crisis.
-In the film, he is ultimately called Teeny Weeny and portrayed by Deep Roy.
+In the film, he is called Teeny Weeny and portrayed by Deep Roy.
 In the cartoon series, Gluckuk and his racing snail are voiced by John Stocker.